influxdata/telegraf/plugins/inputs/modbus/README.md

 ### Workarounds

 Some Modbus devices need special read characteristics when reading data and will fail otherwise.
-For example, there are serial devices that need a certain pause between register read requests.
+For example, some serial devices need a pause between register read requests.
 Others might only support a limited number of simultaneously connected devices, like serial devices or some ModbusTCP devices.
 In case you need to access those devices in parallel you might want to disconnect immediately after the plugin finishes reading.

 To enable this plugin to also handle those "special" devices, there is the `workarounds` configuration option.
 In case your documentation states certain read requirements or you get read timeouts or other read errors, you might want to try one or more workaround options.
 If you find that other/more workarounds are required for your device, please let us know.